KeenSecurityLab/BinAbsInspector/README.md

 # What is  BinAbsInspector?

-BinAbsInspector is a static analyzer for automated reverse engineering and scanning vulnerabilities in binaries.
+BinAbsInspector is a static analyzer for automated reverse engineering and scanning vulnerabilities in binaries, which is a long-term research project incubated at [Keenlab](https://keenlab.tencent.com/).
 It is based on abstract interpretation with the support from Ghidra.
 It works on Ghidra's Pcode instead of assembly.
 Currently it supports binaries on x86,x64, armv7 and aarch64.

 # Installation
 + Install Ghidra according to [Ghidra's documentation](https://github.com/NationalSecurityAgency/ghidra#install)